awsdocs/aws-greengrass-developer-guide/doc_source/hardware-security.md

 ## Supported Cipher Suites for Hardware Security Integration<a name="cipher-suites-for-hsm"></a>

-AWS IoT Greengrass supports the following cipher suites when using hardware security:

-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/hardware-security.html)

-When connecting to the Greengrass core from Greengrass devices, be sure to use one of these cipher suites to make the TLS connection\.
+AWS IoT Greengrass supports a set of cipher suites when the core is configured for hardware security\.
+This is a subset of the cipher suites that are supported when the core is configured to use file\-based security\.
+For more information, see [AWS IoT Greengrass Cipher Suites](gg-sec.md#gg-cipher-suites)\.

 **Note**
-This is a subset of the cipher suites that are supported when the core is configured to use file\-based security\.
-For the full list, see [AWS IoT Greengrass Cipher Suites](gg-sec.md#gg-cipher-suites)\.
+When connecting to the Greengrass core from Greengrass devices over the local network, be sure to use one of the supported cipher suites to make the TLS connection\.

 ## Configure Support for Over\-the\-Air Updates<a name="hardware-security-ota-updates"></a>